hs750/fire-blanket/site/buffer.md

 * Background Story (copy pasta from google docs)

-* Homepage with iverview of anchovy's amazing defining factors
+* Homepage with overview of anchovy's amazing defining factors